 Section 4.
 The Secretary-Treasurer is chosen by vote of the membership on alternate years each for two Chapter Terms.

 As Secretary the Secretary-Treasurer keeps a record of all transactions and meetings of the Chapter and Executive Council.
-This individual carries out correspondence of the Chapter as directed by the President, collects all dues, keeps an accurate mailing list of the membership, and posts all ballots used in elections and amending procedures.
+This individual carries out correspondence of the Chapter as directed by the President, collects all dues, keeps an accurate list of the membership, and posts all ballots used in elections and amending procedures.

 As Treasurer the Secretary-Treasurer is the custodian of all monies of the Chapter and pays all authorized bills against the Chapter.
 This individual shall submit their accounts for audit to the Executive Council prior to the Annual Meeting of the Chapter, submit an annual report summarizing the financial status of the Chapter to the membership at the Annual Meeting, and turn over to their successor all funds and properties of the Chapter.

 Section 1.
 The Executive Council is the governing body of the Chapter, and, as such, shall have, hold, and control all funds, properties, and activities of the Chapter in accordance with the BYLAWS governing these matters.
-It consists of six (6) voting members including the President, President-Elect, Secretary-Treasurer, and three elective Councilpersons.
+It consists of five (5) voting members including the President, President-Elect, Secretary-Treasurer, and three elective Councilpersons.
 The Councilpersons shall be elected from the membership of the Chapter for three Chapter Terms each and one of three Councilpersons shall be elected each year.